-Ask them to talk about the pain when they are ready, whether it is post-traumatic stress, grief, guilt, physical pain, relational or some other combination.
+Ask them to talk about the pain when they are ready, whether it is post-traumatic stress, grief, physical pain, relational or some other combination.
 Remind them they not only can but should talk about it.
-Assist the suicidal person to work out of the suicidal rut by listening, being proactive by checking in with them, spending time with them.
+Assist the suicidal person to work out of the suicidal rut by listening, being proactive in checking in, being active in spending time with the individual.
 In addition, get them to a psychologist, psychiatrist or therapist for evaluation and treatment.

 Listen for and find the key to what has prevented the suicidal act in the first place.
 That's the hook.
 Use the hook every time you can.
 Remind the suicidal person of it at every turn.
 Perhaps there is a sense of responsibility to children.
 Sometimes just a reminder of how it would affect you is powerful enough to stop the thought pattern if only temporarily.
-We often forget how quickly our emotional atmosphere can change.
-Just by physically being there with them can remind them of that.